best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Other pointers for formatting that must be followed to meet the accessibility guidelines:
 * No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 * No text is set in a vertical or diagonal direction - this is not mentioned specifically in the accessibility guidelines but it may be considered necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
-* No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in the accessibility guidelines but it may be considered necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
+* No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in the accessibility guidelines but it may be considered necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable).
 * Colour is never used as the only way to communicate a message - this fails accessibility [success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and complicates machine readability.
-* The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).
 * Make sure there are no spelling or grammatical mistakes - this will ensure you meet accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable) - you can run a spelling and grammar check in Excel – in newer versions it is on the ‘Review’ ribbon.
 * No columns or rows are hidden from view ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)) - if this is needed you will need to give guidance in a cell in column A, above any tables, on what rows or columns are hidden and how to unhide them.

 ### Other pointers for formatting that should be followed in terms of best practice

+* The minimum font size used is size 12 - this isn't specifically mentioned in the accessibility guidelines but it is best practice.
 * Consider how your tables are structured - remember it is easier to read down a list than across a table so you may want to think about transposing your data.
 * Only use sans serif fonts like Arial or Calibri as people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold.